Jackie Chan: I AM Green Hero

 Jackie Chan at the opening of Jackie Chan: Green Hero exhibition, Leonardo Museum, Salt Lake City Utah

-This could all easily be mistaken as just another celebrity’s ploy for positive PR.
-Yet, as Chan effortlessly moves from one wide-eyed journalist to the next, it’s obvious that his legendary persona doesn’t need or crave it.
+This could easily be mistaken for just another celebrity’s attempt at positive PR.
+Yet, as Chan moves effortlessly from one wide-eyed journalist to the next, it’s clear that his legendary persona neither needs nor craves such attention.

 When the media said, ‘The box office is good.
 But, it’s cheap comedy with cheap action,’ I really accepted it.
 So, I slowly, slowly changed.